Here are a few little wheezes we have come up with over the years that you may have missed so we thought it might be an idea to take another look.

 Again they are highly nutritious, with a balanced nutritional profile that is rich in amino acids.
 By coincidence they also take up colour and flavour exceptionally well.
 Here I have added both colour and attraction by soaking the pearl barley in a solution of water and paprika oleoresin, one of the finest attractors you could ever wish to put in a carp bait.

-They a easy to prepare.
+They are easy to prepare.
 As with most particles they CAN be used after a simple overnight soak (or until they have swollen by taking up water).
 However, eminently preferably in my view is to soak and cook.
 This causes the grains to soften slightly and to exude a sticky glutinous goo, Bring to the boil and then simmer for 15 minutes or until most of the soak water has been absorbed.

 The pearl barley should have the appearance of sticky rice when correctly prepared.